-Delete this language in case of Notes NOT to be admitted to trading on a regulated market within the EEA.
+&lt;sup>5 Include this language in case of Notes to be admitted to trading on a regulated market within the EEA.

-Include this language in case of Notes to be admitted to trading on a regulated market within the EEA.
+&lt;sup>6 Include this language in case of Notes NOT to be admitted to trading on a regulated market within the EEA.